bhparmar/3150312/README.md

 Course Outcomes:

-Sr.
-No.	CO statement	Marks % weightage
+Sr.No.
+CO statement	Marks % weightage
 CO-1	Understand the fundamental of Python syntax and be fluent in the use of Python control flow statements.
 15% CO-2	Express proficiency in the handling of strings, functions and lists.
 15% CO-3	Learn methods to create and manipulate Python programs by utilizing the data structures like dictionaries, tuples and sets.
 20%